 Door Manners Matter

-Though it is difficult to do, try to keep your puppy away from the front door when guests come and go, and always be prepared with dog treats to award appropriate greeting behavior, like sitting down before saying hello to guests.
+Though it is difficult to do, try to keep your puppy away from the front door when guests come and go, and always be prepared with dog treats to reward appropriate greeting behavior, like sitting down before saying hello to guests.

 “Door manners and polite greetings are all important,” Westcott says.
 “That way when guests visit, the puppy will have practiced polite door manners and will not jump on them.”

 This will help keep your puppy safe, too.
 People coming and going is an easy time for a puppy to bolt out a door and get lost or hurt, so make sure your puppy is microchipped and always wearing updated tags.
-In addition, try to give her extra potty breaks throughout the course of the evening to help limit any accidents.
+In addition, try to give them extra potty breaks throughout the course of the evening to help limit any accidents.

 So Do Party Manners